 - Scripture text in single-column are arranged in a modern two-color page design

 - Verse numbers that are color-keyed provide an instant reference to articles and sidebar notes

 - Now available in paperback in Turquoise / Caribbean Blue Italian Duo-Tone

 - Small print not suitable for elderly people

 Choosing a Study Bible is no simple task and it shouldn’t be a chore either!
 Keep in mind that study Bibles will be great supplementary resources for modern followers of Jesus.
 The purpose is to guide you as you interact with God’s Word in a deeper and more meaningful way.
 Study Bibles provide new and unique information to complement your Bible study.

-If you are still confused about what study Bible is best for you, I recommend the NLT Study Bible, Personal Size.
+If you are still confused about what study Bible is best for you, I recommend the NLT Illustrated Study Bible by Tyndale.
 The NLT translation is very easy to read as the text is written in modern English.
 It has also all the basics of a great study Bible.
-You will never go wrong studying the notes that provide background and deeper explanation of the scripture.
+You will never go wrong studying the notes that provide a background and deeper explanation of the scripture.
 The NLT Study Bible translates both the world and the words of the Bible.
 The message is clear, Ask questions, Seek deeper understanding, and Knock on the door of God’s Word, and see what doors are opened to you.